-The voltage to the motor/control terminals must be either 115 or 230 Vac, (depending on the option you set with the Voltage Selection Switch) +/- 10 percent, 60 or 50 Hertz.
-A sustained input voltage significantly below the chosen voltage setting will cause a Low Voltage trip to occur.
+The voltage to the motor/control terminals must be either 115 or 230 Vac for the 1.65 THP Dual Voltage model, or 230 Vac for the 2.7 THP Single Voltage model, +/- 10 percent, 60 or 50 Hertz.
+A sustained input voltage significantly below the nominal voltage will cause a Low Voltage trip to occur.

 When the fault occurs, the pump will shut down and automatically restart when operating conditions are within specifications.
-The pump will cycle through the shutdown/restart sequence the number of times specified in the Retry Count to correct the fault condition.